Parent Sensory Play Guide

 Incorporating the feely blanket into your interactions with your baby in these ways can provide valuable sensory stimulation, support their physical and cognitive development, and foster bonding between you and your little one.

-Black & White/Grey Hand Puppet
+Black & White High Contrast Hand Puppet

 Hand puppets are an excellent tool for fostering your baby's hand-eye coordination as they observe and interact with their caregiver using the puppet.
 The puppet captures your baby's attention as they watch and listen, promoting engagement and interaction.
 As your baby grows, they can explore the puppet themselves, enhancing their fine motor skills by manipulating it.
 Interactive play with puppets encourages language development, introduces songs, sparks imagination, and fosters creativity.
 Babies often try to imitate facial expressions, actions, and sounds they observe during puppet play.
 Research indicates that using puppets is an effective method for supporting emotional well-being by facilitating discussions about feelings and promoting communication with children through playful interactions.
 Read our blog, Puppet play if you wish to read further about the benefits.